nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 After the angels' patrol ended, the Norse's day came to a close.

-Sirone rented a 12-person barracks from the tent village and lay down alongside his friends.
+Shirone rented a 12-person barracks from the tent village and lay down alongside his friends.

 Perhaps tired, gentle breathing could be heard from here and there.
 Though he wanted to think more, he could feel his physical functions declining.

-Without knowing it, Sirone fell asleep and met Miro in his dreams.
+Without knowing it, Shirone fell asleep and met Miro in his dreams.
 It wasn't a nightmare.

 **Wine of Tales (1)**

-Sirone's group followed Gardlock and arrived at the whirlpool serpent's valley.
+Shirone's group followed Gardrak and arrived at the whirlpool serpent's valley.

 Since the law had been broken, it could no longer be called the whirlpool serpent's valley, but a name maintained for tens of thousands of years wouldn't disappear easily.

-Gardlock said they would no longer be able to find guides in this place.
+Gardrak said they would no longer be able to find guides in this place.

 With the whirlpool serpent gone, there was a possibility that a new law would enter.
 Whatever law it might be, it wouldn't be favorable to them.

 "We'll be able to see someday.
 Laws are finite, but humans are infinite.
 Even if heaven perishes, Norse Refuge won't disappear."

-Gardlock said this and vanished.
+Gardrak said this and vanished.

-The words that humans are infinite touched Sirone's heart.
+The words that humans are infinite touched Shirone's heart.
 Even in this place tens of thousands of light-years away, humans were living.

 The group sent three drones into the sky.

 Having experienced Kergo's heretic hunting, the importance of reconnaissance had grown even more.

-When Sirone asked about heaven, Kanya kindly explained, unlike when they first met.
+When Shirone asked about heaven, Kanya kindly explained, unlike when they first met.

 "Heaven consists of seven heavens.
 From the Seventh Heaven Arabot to the First Heaven Shamain.
 Divine subjects reside in the First Heaven Shamain.
 Three races—Mecca, Norse, and Kergo—keep the laws and do their assigned work.
 When Kergo produces, Mecca processes and Norse supplies."